OpenCerts/opencerts-documentation/identity_registry.md

 The team behind OpenCerts believe that associating identities in a decentralised world is a work-in-progress.
 We are actively seeking to find a balance between decentralisation and providing trusted content for our user.

-If you have suggestions on how to do it better, do let us know by opening an issue!
+If you have suggestions on how to do it better, do let us know by opening an issue or [join us](https://ethernaut.gdshive.io/)!